 Please get in touch with the RIBA Studio & Foundation Programme Director, Dr. Maria Faraone email@example.com

 Find out how the RIBA Foundation in Architecture could be an access route to Architecture for your students.
 The RIBA Foundation team is available to run architecture workshop sessions in schools or online.
-We will deliver the same learning but with a focus on the subjects used in architecture at GCSE and A level or earlier.
+We will deliver the same learning but with a focus on the subjects used in architecture at GCSE and at A level or earlier.
 This would include classes in: